 - Provide students with written documentation of EVS Program policies, designating one or more members of the faculty as resources for graduate students and faculty to call on to help resolve conflicts.
-This role may be filled by the EVS Program Director, the Graduate School Dean, or a designated program ombudsperson.
-Problems are usually resolved most quickly and effectively at the program level, but in exceptional circumstances a student may wish to consult the Graduate School. - For International students, the Office of International Programs provides orientation that includes guidance about filing state and federal taxes, immigration policies, etc. All international students should take advantage of this source of reliable information about these sometimes confusing subjects. - Assist students in enrolling in Independent Study and Dissertation courses that require creation of new course codes and advisor approval. - Provide orientation to International students to supplement information about student responsibilities that are not provided by the Office of International Programs.
+This role may be filled by the EVS Program Director, or the Dean of the College of Sciences and Mathematics, or a designated program ombudsperson.
+Problems are usually resolved most quickly and effectively at the program level, but in exceptional circumstances a student may wish to consult the Provost Office. - For International students, the Office of International Programs provides orientation that includes guidance about filing state and federal taxes, immigration policies, etc. All international students should take advantage of this source of reliable information about these sometimes confusing subjects. - Assist students in enrolling in Independent Study and Dissertation courses that require creation of new course codes and advisor approval.

+• Provide orientation to International students to supplement information about student responsibilities that are not provided by the Office of International Programs.
 This includes information about annual US and state taxes, vacations, and working hours.